Workshop for professionalsFeeding with Love and Good Sense VISION Workshop

 Learn how to help families with established feeding challenges

 An estimated 50% of children have established feeding problems.
-Current norms around feeding and eating are such that most children are raised to have poor eating attitudes and behaviors.
-Most parents have trouble taking appropriate leadership with feeding, and, at the same time, they interfere with the child’s autonomy with eating.
-Parents’ interference and/or neglect with feeding precipitates feeding problems that, at each stage of development, become more and more complicated, established, and resistant to resolution.
+Current norms around feeding and eating are such that children are often raised to have poor eating attitudes and behaviors.
+Many parents have trouble taking appropriate leadership with feeding, while at the same time, they interfere with the child’s autonomy with eating.
+This interference or neglect with feeding precipitates feeding problems that, at each stage of development, become more complicated, established, and resistant to resolution.
 Thorough assessment and skillful, step-by-step application of sDOR has profound implications for the child’s nutrition and growth and also for the quality of life and emotional well-being of the child, parent, and family.

 - Cite literature addressing the theoretical underpinnings and evidence for the Satter feeding dynamics and eating competence models.